-The Directors believe that the Company has adequate financial resources to continue in operational existence taking into account all available information about the future, which is at least, but not limited to twelve months from the date of approval of these financial statements and confirmed that they have not identified events or conditions that may cause significant doubt on the Company's ability to continue as a going concern.
+The Directors believe the Company has adequate financial resources to continue its operations, based on all available information about the future, covering at least twelve months from the date of approval of these financial statements.
+They confirmed that they have not identified events or conditions that may cause significant doubt on the Company's ability to continue as a going concern.